I

 In an earlier essay (published in 201o), I link Cumorah with a rare Hebrew, Aramaic, and, perhaps, Ugaritic verb kmr, which variously expresses darkness, gloom, blackness.
 Professor Hoch thinks kmr to be a by-form of the verb kmh (Semitic Words in Egyptian Texts).

-Michael Astour nevertheless assigns the Syrian place names built on the root kmr to the semantic field of kumaru, to heap up, pile.
+That said, Michael Astour, and others, correctly assign the Syrian place names built on the root kmr to the semantic field of kumaru, to heap up, pile.
 Kimar, ancient Kumaru, is thus Rampart or Ramp, the place of the Embankment--just east of the Afrin river.
 Gath Kumara, if the same place, is thus the Winepress of the place Rampart, the (brick) Walled Winepress, or the like.
-Any other associations with beehives or the black soil (the rich loam piled up about the river banks, etc.), if made at all, would have been secondary.
+Any other associations with beehives or the black soil (the rich loam piled up about the river banks, etc.), if made at all, would have been secondary, but the association remains natural and inescapable.

-Alexander Militarev links Egyptian km, kmm, Km.t with a West Semitic root for darkness, gloom, blackness ('km), but, here, we find ourselves in by-paths: is the "original" root km? or 'km? or kmr?
+Alexander Militarev, an adventurous lexicographer, links Egyptian km, kmm, Km.t with a West Semitic root for darkness, gloom, blackness ('km), but, here, we find ourselves in by-paths: is the "original" root km? or 'km? or kmr?
 Or is kmr also a by-form of 'km, and therefore to be linked etymologically with Egyptian km and Km.t?
 Here is a language confounded and contorted into by-forms and shades of meaning.
-As early as the 19th century, scholars linked, though weakly, km with some of these same Semitic forms; later scholars proposed a "distant," even Nostratic(!) connection.
+As early as the 19th century, scholars linked, though weakly, km with some of these same Semitic forms.
 Hoch has it right: the root has taken on affixes (an -r extension), owing perhaps to dialect or confusion with another verb.
-Between speakers of Akkadian, or East Semitic, and West Semitic, Babel must have ever been at work.
 Kmr, km, 'km: these likely do not all derive from the same root, but no matter--babel language has thrown them together.
 The semantic field--and the symbolic--has overlapped since the earliest times.

 We cannot know just what came to the ordinary Nephite's mind, when he heard the name Cumorah, but some mind linked name and nature's fortress.
 We have only a fragment of the Hebrew spoken by the ancients: Biblical Hebrew, much of it poetic, classical, does not yield enough material to provide answers to questions about Semitic roots like kmr.

 Yet Mormon tells us what the place Cumorah was like, and does so in terms suggestive of the West Semitic name Kumaru.
-Mormon may also have perceived a link between the kum of Cumorah and that of Km.t (Kumat or Kamat).
+Yet we may imaginatively perceive a link between the kum of Cumorah and that of Km.t (Kumat or Kamat).
+(The Greek word for mound is likewise kom.)
 Ramps and mounds are heaped-up of piles of black earth.
 And the Nile Valley, after each inundation, runs all a-dot with little black mounds, each awaiting the touch of life.
 Black earth spells germination, a semiotically rich theme belonging to the common Afro-Semitic "encyclopaedia."
-Kmr signifies black heaps of fertile soil, so well as ramparts, dikes, and ruined mounds. .
+Kmr signifies black heaps of fertile soil, so well as ramparts, dikes, and ruined mounds.

 While Professor Astour explains the place name Kumaru in light of Akkadian kumaru (to throw down and thus heap up, etc.), the Sumerian lexeme answering to kumaru yields GUR-GUR, which refers to the tallying up of a sum: you heap up, and then you total the gain.
 So why not associate Hurrian Kumaru with the high-yield Kumat, or Black Land?
 "Every spring," explains Professor Ronald J. Leprohon, "the Nile flood would subside and what first emerged from the water were triangular-shaped islands of rich black earth.
 These little mounds represented the promise of new life, which led to the notion that all creation must have begun exactly the same way" ("Egyptian Religious Texts," Egyptology Today (ed) R. H. Wilkinson, 231).
 Such ideas need not be exclusively Egyptian, and Kumarbi's center place may thus be another Black Land, another place of beginning where life stirs into being.
 Similar little mounds do indeed appear in the Mesopotamian record, but here the theme is not "the promise of new life," but annihilation: "as if the flood had devastated them, I [Sargon] piled up (his cities) into ruin mounds [u-kam-mi]" (CAD K 114).